tomchock/mtg-scryfall-img-saver/README.md

 ## Description

-This is a Python tool that allows users to download images from a scryfall.com.
-With a simple graphical user interface, you can input the URL of the page containing the images and choose a directory where the images will be saved.
-The tool automatically cleans the image titles to ensure that the filenames are valid and free from illegal characters.

-This is a Python tool designed to download Magic: The Gathering card images from Scryfall.
+This is a Python tool designed to download Magic: The Gathering card images and the complete set list in CSV format from Scryfall.
-The tool provides a graphical user interface to input the URL of a Scryfall page containing card images and select a destination folder for saving them.
+The tool provides a graphical user interface to input the URL of a Scryfall page and select a destination folder for saving them.
+The CSV file will include the following information: set name, card number, card name, card color, rarity.
-The images are saved with a progressive numbering system.
+Card images are saved with a progressive numbering system that matches the card number in the CSV.

 ## How to Use

 1. **Run the Script**: Open the .bat file or execute the Python script directly.
 This will open a graphical interface.

-2. **Enter URL**: When prompted, enter the URL of the page.
+2. **Enter URL**: When prompted, enter the URL of the page. (ex. https://scryfall.com/sets/drk )

-3. **Select Directory**: Choose the folder where you want to save the downloaded images.
+3. **Select Directory**: Choose the folder where you want to save the downloaded images and CSV.

-4. **Download**: The tool will start downloading the images and save them in the selected directory with cleaned filenames.
+4. **Download**: The tool will start downloading the files and save them in the selected directory with cleaned filenames.

 ## Requirements